 - Personality disorders, such as obsessive-compulsive personality disorder

 In these cases, treating the physical or mental health problem may stop you hoarding.

 Normally, you won't get a diagnosis of hoarding disorder if your hoarding is caused by another health problem.
 Because of this, not all of our information on hoarding might be helpful to you.

 After a divorce and house move, as a single mum working full-time suffering from depression on and off for years, I didn't have the energy to face throwing things away, especially baby clothes and toys, and my small flat became increasingly full.

 Hoarding could affect you in lots of different ways.
 For example, you might:

-Hoarding doesn't mean you just need help tidying up and it's unhelpful if people try to do this for you.
-It can be frustrating and upsetting if people don't understand this, but it's important to remember that you are not alone.
+People might also make hurtful assumptions about hoarding, such as thinking it means being unclean or lazy.
+Hoarding doesn't mean you need help tidying up – it's unhelpful if people try to do this for you.
+It can feel frustrating and upsetting if people don't understand this. but it's important to remember that you are not alone.

 For more information, see our pages on stigma and misconceptions.

 This information was published in February 2022.
 We will revise it in 2025.